-Tom Corra is Head of Managerial Finance for Fidelity Investments, a diversified financial services firm that makes financial expertise broadly accessible to people investing their life savings, businesses managing their employee benefits and advisors investing their clients’ money.
+Tom Corra is the former Head of Managerial Finance for Fidelity Investments, a diversified financial services firm that makes financial expertise broadly accessible to people investing their life savings, businesses managing their employee benefits and advisors investing their clients’ money.
 Since 1946, Fidelity has been helping people live the lives they want through its customer-centered approach, innovative technology and investment solutions.
-Tom leads teams responsible for Corporate Financial Planning and Analysis, Corporate Procurement, and the firm’s cross company scale & efficiency effort.
+Tom led teams responsible for Corporate Financial Planning and Analysis, Corporate Procurement, and the firm’s cross company scale & efficiency effort.

 Prior to joining Fidelity, he spent six years with The Boston Consulting Group, where he advised senior executives on strategy development and implementation, operational improvement, and cost reduction issues.
 He began his career at General Electric (GE) and is a graduate of GE’s Financial Management Program.
 Tom left GE to teach at the Nativity Preparatory School in Roxbury, MA where he was also director of administration.
 Tom earned his Bachelor of Science degree in finance from Fairfield University in 1990 and his MBA from Harvard Business School in 1997.
 He is a CFA® Charterholder.